If you have a complaint about a Burnley Council service, please read on.

 Then make a complaint to us and we will try to put it right.

 Valid complaints are important to us as they help us improve our services.
-Click here for an explanation of our process for dealing with complaints.
+Read about how we deal with complaints.

 - Phone us on 01282 425011

 - Visit us at Contact Burnley on Parker Lane

 - Write to us at: Complaints, Contact Burnley, Parker Lane, Burnley BB11 2BY